MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-ios.md

 The iOS Beta client available today through Apple TestFlight supports connections to Windows Virtual Desktop resources.

 ### Download the Remote Desktop iOS Beta client from Apple TestFlight
-Follow these steps to get started with the Remote Desktop Beta client on your iOS device.
+Here's how to set up the Remote Desktop Beta client on your iOS device:

 1. Install the [Apple TestFlight](https://apps.apple.com/us/app/testflight/id899247664) app on your iOS device.
 2. On your iOS device, open a browser and navigate to [aka.ms/rdiosbeta](https://aka.ms/rdiosbeta).